Aidan-Jared/What-Genre-Should-I-Like/README.md

 ![alt text](images/Fantasy_and_Fiction_linear_model.png)

 What I found is that because these models only have one feature, the RMLSE produced by Linear Regression, Lasso, and Ridge were all equal at <b>0.1942</b>.
 This means that in this case all of the models perform just about the same.

+## Future Directions

+I hope to develope a recomender system that can recomend books in different genres bassed off of these concepts and maybe even a classifier in order to more accuretly segment up the book population.

+## Acknowledgments

+- <a href="https://www.kaggle.com/zygmunt/goodbooks-10k#book_tags.csv">Kaggle</a> for the data set
+- <a href="https://github.com/Milliemonster/Amazon_reviews_analysis">Millie Smith</a> for the base code to make the Beta Plots
+- The Galvanize Instrutor Team for help and advice with writing the code